eda-ricercatore/admin-notes/skill-set/higher-end-roles/computer-security.md

 	- We are open to both local (San Francisco and London) arrangements.
 Candidates should expect to engage closely with researchers and engineers, but also to publish.
 + skill set:
 	- Research Scientist Graduate (Privacy Innovation Lab) - 2025 Start (PhD)
-	- San Jose/Regular/R&D - Algorithm/PhD Graduates - 2025 / StartJob ID: A32552
+	- San Jose/Regular/R&D - Algorithm/PhD Graduates - 2025 Start/Job ID: A32552
 	- TikTok is the leading destination for short-form mobile video.
 At TikTok, our mission is to inspire creativity and bring joy.
 TikTok's global headquarters are in Los Angeles and Singapore, and its offices include New York, London, Dublin, Paris, Berlin, Dubai, Jakarta, Seoul, and Tokyo.
 	- Creation is the core of TikTok's purpose.
 Our platform is built to help imaginations thrive.
 This is doubly true of the teams that make TikTok possible.
 	- Together, we inspire creativity and bring joy - a mission we all believe in and aim towards achieving every day.